TransparentHealth/cda2fhir-service/README.md

 CDA To Fhir (JSON) Service uses the cda2fhir library by amida-tech to provide a service that accepts a CDA formatted XML document and returns the data converted to fhir in JSON format.
 It supports FHIR 3.

-It is built using the code called CDA2FHIR.
-Its custodian has changed hands a few times.
-The current custodian is UPMC Enterprises  https://enterprises.upmc.com/  The source code is here: https://github.com/upmc-enterprises/cda2fhir
+It is built using a library called called `cda2fhir`.
+The current custodian is for this project is
+UPMC Enterprises.
+Their website is https://enterprises.upmc.com/.

+The `cda2fhir` library source code is here: https://github.com/upmc-enterprises/cda2fhir

 # Binary Download and Install